Documentation Index

 Message Flow Modeling

-Useflow() statements to explicitly model data and message routing between system components:
+Useflow() to explicitly model data and message routing between ports or entities:

 Best Practices